mozilla/ecosystem-test-scripts/docs/reference-guides/project_onboarding_procedure.md

   ```shell
   make run_circleci_scraper
   ```
-- Once scraping is complete, compress the contents of `test_result_dir`, and replace the corresponding file in the [ETE team folder][ETE Drive].
+- Once scraping is complete, upload the new contents of the `test_result_dir` to the [ecosystem-test-eng-metrics GCP Cloud Bucket][GCP Cloud Bucket].

 ## 2. Create and Populate Tables in the ETE BigQuery Dataset